xvxx/gild/README.txt

                               * * *

 GILD is a gopher client for the terminal written in LDPL, a language for programmers.
-This client is a big hack that requires dvkt's
+This client requires the latest version of LDPL built from master.
-experimental fork of LDPL.
-For now.
-Consider it a work in progress.

 Screencast
 ~~~~~~~~~~